Alex-Delbrey/node-hard-parts/README.md

 # Project from Will Sentance
-This is a little project from Will Sentance's course on FrontendMasters in order to understand node in depth.
+This is a little project from Will Sentance's course on FrontendMasters.
+Goal of this project is to understand node and what happens in the background of node.

 # Node Pages